“How bad is it, Doc?”

 ** Target date for others to carry out request.

-Bob Bumb is waitlisted on March 15 at a COY school.
-He served as captain of his NCAA team, participated actively in his fraternity, and worked part-time.
-His grades show that he didn’t spend much time on his studies: 2.8 GPA.
-His work experience is strong: he worked for 4 years at a Big-4 consulting firm and has been a team lead on engagements in the US and abroad.
-He also serves on the board of a foundation he founded to help people suffering from a rare hearing disorder afflicting his mother.
-He has a 730 GMAT score, evenly balanced.
-His grades are clearly his Achilles heel.
-As a result he has taken stats and calculus in fall and spring semesters.
-He earned an A in calc and has A’s on his stats tests in the course he is currently taking.
+Robin is waitlisted on April 1 at a COY school.
+They served as captain of their NCAA team, participated actively in their Greek house, and worked part-time.
+Their grades show that they didn’t spend much time on their studies: 3.4 GPA overall; 3.2 in science courses.
+Their work experience is strong: they worked for four years at a biotech firm and have been a team lead on engagements in the United States and abroad.
+They also founded and serve on the board of a foundation that helps people suffering from a rare hearing disorder – one that afflicts their mother.
+They have a 517 MCAT score, evenly balanced.
+Their grades are clearly their Achilles heel.
+As a result, they have retaken organic chemistry and microbiology in the fall and spring semesters.
+They earned an A in organic chemistry this time and have As on microbio tests in their current course.

 |Action Date*||Target Date**||Action|